ascv/HyperLogLog/README.md

 >>> hll.cardinality()
 4L
 ```
-The default number of registers, `k=12`, allows for accurate estimation of
-a large range of cardinalities which is suitable for most applications.

 HyperLogLogs use a Murmur64A hash.
 This hash function is fast and has a good
 uniform distribution of bits.
 The seed to this hash function can be set: